lcbc-epfl/iesm-public/templates/exercise_template_Ex5.md

 :::{admonition} Exercise 7
 :class: exercise
 Comment on the accuracy of the HF approach for this system.
-If the
+Is the
     error associated with HF or with MPn bigger, and why?
     (*Hint*: Think in terms of the scale of the absolute energy of the reaction, as well as of the different components of the system.)